REGIONAL BUILDING DEPARTMENT

 Live Inspection Results

-(8/2013) Beginning in August, inspection results for inspections will be available shortly after they are completed.
+(8/2013) Inspection results for inspections are available shortly after they are completed.
 Use the Permit Search on the top menu and just enter the permit number.
-These are being phased in during the month of August so not all information will be immediately available.

 Solar PV requirements for permits in Pueblo